-Such an illustration may lead students to conclude that money is one of the great social inventions of civilization.
+It is fair to say that money is one of the great social inventions of civilization.

 - 7. The five fundamental questions must be answered by all types of economic systems.
-Although the emphasis of this chapter is on the American market system, current economic changes in Russia and China and areas of the developing world can be discussed to illustrate how different types of economics answer these questions differently.
-Students tend to be fascinated with the contrasts between the former Soviet and American systems; the contrasts seem to make students more aware of aspects of capitalism that may have been taken for granted.
+Although the emphasis of this chapter is on the Canadian market system, current economic changes in Russia and China and areas of the developing world can be discussed to illustrate how different types of economics answer these questions differently.
+Students tend to be fascinated with the contrasts between the former Soviet and Canadian systems; the contrasts seem to make students more aware of aspects of capitalism that may have been taken for granted.
 In any case the instructor may want to supplement the chapter by assigning students to find current news items on the economies of the transitional economic systems of the former Eastern bloc countries.
-This helps to point out that the economizing problem and five fundamental questions are common to all societies, not just to capitalist systems.
-The "Consider This" box on "The Two Koreas" is another example illustrating the contract between command and market economies. - 8.
-The "Consider This" box "McHits and McMisses" on McDonald's product innovations that have thrived or failed is an effective way to reinforce consumer sovereignty and its importance to the question of "What will be produced?" - 9.
+This helps to point out that the economizing problem and five fundamental questions are common to all societies, not just to capitalist systems - 8.
+The "Consider This" box on McDonald's product innovations that have thrived or failed is an effective way to reinforce consumer sovereignty and its importance to the question of "What will be produced?" - 9.
 When discussing the first two of the fundamental questions, ask who in the market economy are most responsible for answering each of the questions.
 Explain that the "Who will get the output?" question is an income distribution question and is determined by the distribution and productivity of the resources and the demand for the resources.
 Discuss how differing consumer dollar votes in the market for fast food workers and computer system workers determine the differences in the workers' wages and incomes. - 10.
 Discuss how the three types of business entities (sole proprietorship, partnership, and corporation) deal with risk.
 In particular discuss how corporations offer their shareholders limited liability.
-Also discuss how insurance transfers risk across individuals as presented in the "Consider This" box "Insurance."
+Also discuss how insurance transfers risk across individuals as presented in the "Consider This" box.